Malaysia

 Human Resources Ministry to set up one-stop labour centre in Penang

-Impact date: Awaited The Human Resources Ministry will be setting up a one-stop labour centre in Penang.
-This pilot project will consolidate the workscope currently handled by numerous offices such as the labour office, Industrial Relations Department, Industrial Court, Trade Union Affairs Department, and Social Security Organisation.
-The long-term plan is for similar one-stop centres to be opened nationwide.
+Impact date: Awaited The Human Resources Ministry will be setting up a one-stop labour center in Penang.
+This pilot project will consolidate the work scope currently handled by numerous offices such as the labour office, Industrial Relations Department, Industrial Court, Trade Union Affairs Department, and Social Security Organization.
+The long-term plan is for similar one-stop centers to be opened nationwide.

-Employer implications/action needed Once the one-stop centre is operational, employers in Penang will have to ensure that any employment administrative or regulatory matters are redirected accordingly.
+Employer implications/action needed Once the one-stop center is operational, employers in Penang will have to ensure that any employment administrative or regulatory matters are redirected accordingly.

 Employer risk N/A